isagoya/astro-hananiawan-m2/src/pages/md/chapt13.md

 >
 > ...I have never thought of avoiding the discussion as art.
 Why did I not write it?
 The reason is obvious.
 Because the essence of this argument lies where art has nothing to do with it.
 To add a little, neither artistic superiority or inferiority affects the strength or weakness of prejudice, nor the essence of the argument is the same whether the writer is famous or unknown.'
 >
-> 'Certainly, prejudice and discrimination may not be something that will go away if left alone.
+> 'Certainly, prejudice and discrimination may not be something that will go away if left alone Can all people fight like Mr. Iha?
+And what did Mr.Iha gain from fighting?.
 >
 > It is not always the right person who wins the game in the world.
 Human
 > life cannot be built on logic or public stances alone.